LoganSutton13/BlueberryBooks/DEPLOYMENT.md

 ### Database Connection Errors

 - Verify `DATABASE_URL` is set correctly
-- Check that Vercel Postgres database is created and active
+- Check that your Neon/Supabase/Prisma database is created and active
 - Ensure database tables are initialized
+- For Neon: Check your Neon dashboard to ensure the database is running

 ### API 404 Errors